Karen Araya

-Karen Andrea Araya Ponce (born 16 October 1990) is a Chilean professional footballer who plays as a midfielder for Spanish Liga F club Madrid CFF and the Chile women's national team.
+Karen Andrea Araya Ponce (born 16 October 1990) is a Chilean professional footballer who plays as a midfielder for Première Ligue club Nantes and the Chile women's national team.

 Club career

 In 2022, Araya returned to Sevilla after her step in 2018–19 season.

-On second half 2022, she switched to Madrid CFF in the same division.
+In the second half 2022, Araya switched to Madrid CFF in the same division.

+On 11 August 2025, Araya joined Première Ligue club Nantes on a deal for a season.

+International career

+She represented Chile at the 2023 Pan American Games, where Chile won the silver medal.
+Following the semi-final match against the United States, she returned to her club, Madrid CFF.

+Araya also represented the Chile national futsal team in the 2015 Copa América de Futsal Femenina.

 Personal life

 Her younger brother, Bernardo, is a futsal player who has played for clubs in both Argentina and France and has been the Chile team captain.